nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 There could be another conflicting meaning of the command.
 In this case, instead of trying to find entries with either the tag `javascript` or `react`, the user could have intended to find the tag `javascript T/react`.
 This could lead to some confusion.

+#### Proposed Design Tweak
-**Proposed Design Tweak**: Make prefixes for all commands with prefixes (`add`, `edit`, `find`, `delete-field`) case-insensitive.
+Make prefixes for all commands with prefixes (`add`, `edit`, `find`, `delete-field`) case-insensitive.
 For example, `add n/Visa r/Software Engineer s/New d/2023-03-01 t/javascript t/react` should have the same result as `add n/Visa r/Software Engineer s/New d/2023-03-01 t/javascript T/react`, where `t/` and `T/` both refer to the tag field.
 The new internship entry will have company name `Visa`, role `Software Engineer`, status `New`, deadline of application `2023-03-01`, and the tags `javascript` and `react`.
 The View Panel displays the information for this new internship entry, and a success message is displayed in the Result Display.

 ![CaseInsensitiveAddBeforeExample](images/dg-case-insensitive-add-before.png)